MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 But as they say, the train has already left the station.

 The Geometry Dash community have continuously criticized (mostly on Twitter) "newgen" YouTubers.
-They cricize unresearched videos, trendjacking, and over-optimized content.
+They criticize unresearched videos, trendjacking, and over-optimized content.